practicalli/spacemacs/source-control/magit/forge.md

 > #### Hint::Configure number of open and closed items shown
 > Add  `(setq  forge-topic-list-limit '(100 .
 0))` to the `dotspacemacs/user-config` section of `.spacemacs` to hide all closed issues and pull requests from the list, showing up to 100 open items from each.
 >
+> Or `(setq  forge-topic-list-limit '(100 . -10))` and use `SPC SPC forge-toggle-closed-visibility` to toggle showing 10 of the latest closed topics for issues and pull requests.
+>
 > [practicalli/spacemacs.d](https://github.com/practicalli/spacemacs.d/) configuration contains this setting.